-While editing a table in Excel, there may be some less important content you can’t delete but also don’t need to keep an eye on all the time.
+When editing data in Excel spreadsheet, there may be some less important content you can’t delete but also don’t need to keep an eye on all the time.
 Hiding these rows or columns could make the table looks more compact without substantial impact for the data, and that’s exactly what I want to share in this post.

-Select them by dragging the cursor from C to E in the area of column header, or you can hold down Ctrl key and click C, D and E in the column header separately.
+1. Select these columns by dragging the cursor from C to E in the area of column header, or you can hold down Ctrl key and click C, D and E on the column header separately.

 2. Right-click selected area and choose Hide in the menu.